blogs.sanpreetsingh.com

 Micro-practice:

-In many Indian contexts, “small fights” carry extra weight because they’re not only between two people — they’re inside a larger family ecosystem.
+In many Indian contexts, small fights carry extra weight because they are not only between two people.
+They are happening inside a larger family ecosystem.

 Micro-practice:

-Ask each other: “What value is this touching for you — respect, privacy, loyalty, autonomy?”
+“What value is this touching for you — respect, privacy, loyalty, or autonomy?”

 Values clarity reduces pointless looping.